traktor90/ZarzadzanieNotatkami/README.md

-# ZarzadzanieNotatkami
+# Managing Notes
-Aplikacja do zarzadzania notatkami
+Appliaction to manage notes

 This application manages notes and segregates them by users who created them.
 It uses ASP.NET Core MVC.